Dr. Peter Collins presents "Sex Crimes – Paedophilia, Child Molestation and Cross-Associated Sexual Deviances"

-Become a member of CATAP ($100 annually) and package this conference and all the other benefits of being a CATAP member for $150 (saving $25 off the non-member rate) - there is little reason not to join now!
+Become a member ($100 annually) and package this event and all the other benefits of membership

 Webinar - Participate in our live, full day presentation from any location.
 Access the training right from your computer.
 The information from the workshop is “streamed” over the internet and played back to you on your computer.
 Most computers are set up to be able to participate in our live streaming workshops, but be sure to check our system requirements.

 Webinar access sponsored and streamed by the Crisis & Trauma Resource Institute, CTRI (ca.ctrinstitute.com).

 Have a question or need help registering?
 Contact us here, we're happy to help!

 Facilitator: Peter Collins, CD, MD, MCA, FRCPC

 Dr. Collins has been the operational forensic psychiatrist with the Criminal Behaviour Analysis Unit of the Ontario Provincial Police, since 1995 and a member of the crisis/hostage negotiation team, of the Toronto Police Service Emergency Task Force, since 1992.

 In addition, Peter consults to the Behavioral Analysis Unit of the U.S. Marshal’s Service, the Profiling Unit of the Florida Department of Law Enforcement, the Investigative Psychology Unit of the South African Police, and the Behavioural Sciences Section of the Calgary Police Service.